nolanlawson/pouchdb-nw-hello-world/README.md

 nw-gyp tricks
 -------

-Also, in order to get this working in LevelDB, you have to recompile leveldown using `nw-gyp`.
+In order to get this working in LevelDB, you have to recompile leveldown using `nw-gyp`.
 I figured out how to get this to work, and if you check out the `postinstall` script in `package.json`, you can learn too.
 (Because it's a `postinstall` script, it will actually do it automatically when you `npm install`.)

 Thanks to [cozy-desktop](https://github.com/cozy-labs/cozy-desktop/blob/master/gulpfile.js)